|

 Section 1.
 All officers of this Association, with the exception of the President, Secretary, and Treasurer shall serve without pay.
 Salaries of the President, Secretary and Treasurer shall be fixed by the Board of Directors.
 The Medical Officer and Parliamentarian shall be on a fee basis.

 Section 2.
-Directors shall be reimbursed for expenses incurred while performing duties prescribed by the By-Laws and they shall be paid such per diem as shall be determined by the Board of Directors.
+Directors shall be reimbursed for expenses incurred while performing duties prescribed by the By-Laws and they shall be paid a monthly directors fee, paid quarterly determined by the Board of Directors.

 ARTICLE XI